abarb014/nctutorial/README.md

  ```
  nc LISTENERS-LOCAL-IP 32981
  ```
  And voila!
 You have a super dangerous to use, but still cool chat system.
+The only thing to remember is that the computers must be on the same network for this to work.

 #### File Transfer